The trend of smartphones and mobile technology is on the rise and it is not going to go down any time soon.

 According to CIODive, up to 70% of web traffic comes from mobile devices.

-Performing a mobile application testing ensures that your app runs seamlessly and carries out the functions it was intended to.
+Testing your application with the help of mobile app testing services ensures that your app runs seamlessly and carries out the functions it was designed for.

 Another study shows that about 21% of users will abandon an app just after the first use.
 Some of the factors that can contribute to this are bugs, crashes, poor performance, poor functionality, and bad user interface.